 I learned that Joel Barlow began as a chaplain to the Continental Army during the Revolutionary War and ended as a Liberal who supported the French Revolution and dreamed of global government.
 He was a personal friend of both Thomas Jefferson and Tom Paine.
 Maybe some day I will read EVERY LINE of his Columbiad.

-The Columbiad versifies about geological evidence contrary to the Christian creation story, describes the secular apocalypse that will come if Americans fail to emancipate their slaves, and ends with representatives of the major religions discarding the symbols of their faith to join into one world-governing council, based in a crystal palace in Mesopotamia.
+The Columbiad versifies about geological evidence contrary to the Christian creation story, describes the secular apocalypse that will come if Americans fail to emancipate their slaves, and ends with representatives of the major religions discarding the symbols of their faith to join into a one world-governing council, based in a crystal palace in Mesopotamia.

 Regardless of his beliefs and values, I still love Barlow’s poetry though I appear to be going against the current on that one.
 I love his use of lyrically obscure vocabulary.
 I love his broad range of pan-continental and environmental imagery.
 I love his lists of tributary rivers, empires, natural phenomena, kingdoms and historical personages.
 His poetry gets me very high.